exochron/MountJournalEnhanced/DevZone/Roadmap.md

 - Mount Score Rating (based on rarity?)
 - disable ingame sound effects of mounts (currently no api for that)
 - customize mount from everywhere (barbershop api works only after clicking certain objects)
+- open Garage/Barbershop for customizable mounts from anywhere

 ### Stupid Ideas :D
 (maybe for april fool's)